-Remember how Jesus called Zacchaeus the tax collector by name (Luke 19:1-10).
+Remember how Jesus called Zacchaeus the tax collector by name (see Luke 19:1-10).
 Zacchaeus was part of a big crowd, watching Jesus from a distance.
-He climbed a tree so he could see Jesus, and when Jesus approached, he called out to Zacchaeus by name.
-It was up to Zacchaeus to respond, and he did.
-His encounter with Jesus changed his life.
-When he reached the place, Jesus looked up and said to him, "Zacchaeus, come down quickly, for today I must stay at your house."
+He climbed a tree so he could from Word

+"When he reached the place, Jesus looked up and said to him, 'Zacchaeus, come down quickly, for today I must stay at your house.'"
 (Luke 19:5)